warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     '3' Reject the message.

-    Any other exit codes will make XMail to accept the message, and can be used also when changing the content of the @@FILE file.
-'EXTREME' care must be used when changing the @@FILE file, since XMail expect the file format to be correct.
+    Any other exit codes will make XMail to accept the message, and can be used also when changing the content of the $(FILE) file.
+'EXTREME' care must be used when changing the $(FILE) file, since XMail expect the file format to be correct.
 Also, it is important to preserve the <CR><LF>
     line termination of the file itself.
 When rejecting the message, the filter command has the ability to specify the SMTP status code that XMail will send to the remote SMTP client, by creating a file named
-    @@FILE.rej containing the message in the very first line.
+    $(FILE).rej containing the message in the very first line.
 Such file will be automatically removed by XMail.
-The data passed to filter commands inside @@FILE varies depending if the command is listed inside 'FILTERS.PRE-DATA.TAB' or inside 'FILTERS.POST-DATA.TAB'.
-Commands
+The data passed to filter commands inside $(FILE) varies depending if the command is listed inside 'FILTERS.POST-RCPT.TAB', 'FILTERS.PRE-DATA.TAB' or inside
+    'FILTERS.POST-DATA.TAB'.
+Commands listed inside 'FILTERS.POST-RCPT.TAB'
-    listed inside 'FILTERS.PRE-DATA.TAB' will receive the following data stored inside @@FILE:
+    and 'FILTERS.PRE-DATA.TAB' will receive the following data stored inside
+    $(FILE):

      Info Data           [ 1th line ]
      SmtpDomain          [ 2nd line ]